-In fact, I’ve even read about a rail company in Japan that apologised for leaving just 20 seconds early.
-For some reason, I just cant see that happening here in the UK or in the US.
+In fact, I’ve even read about a rail company in Japan that apologized for leaving just 20 seconds early.
+For some reason, I just can’t see that happening here in the UK or in the US.

-Also, if a train is more than 2 minutes late you’ll receive a stamped letter you can bring to your boss excusing you for your lateness.
+Also, if a train is more than 2 minutes late you’ll receive a stamped letter you can bring to your boss excusing you of your lateness.